 The Participating Provider is responsible for verifying benefits with the VCSV prior to rendering services.
 A Participant must provide the Participating Provider sufficient information to verify eligibility.
-Failure of the Participant to provide sufficient information may delay services and may affect benefit payment under this Plan.
+Failure of the Participant to provide sufficient information may delay services and may affect benefit payment under the Plan.

 For Covered Providers and Services Copayment Participant pays \$25 per eye exam and/or \$0 per Frame and Lenses or Medically Necessary Contact Lenses Service Frequency Limitations Participant may receive: one (1) eye exam per Benefit Period. one (1) pair of Lenses or one (1) pair of Medically Necessary Contact Lenses (in lieu of eyeglasses) or one (1) pair of Elective Contact Lenses (in lieu of eyeglasses) per Benefit Period. one (1) Frame per Benefit Period.
 If Contact Lenses are chosen, Participant will be eligible for a Frame the following Benefit Period.
-T NI-4- unal Coming (Doutisin sting Duswidens)
+T., N. Le Network Coming (Poutienting Providers)